nickwallen/whisper-note/README.md

 **Note:** That's the vision, but we're far from that today.
 Consider the description above aspirational for now.

+## 📚 What is whisper-note?

+whisper-note is a personal, privacy-focused application that uses a Retrieval-Augmented Generation (RAG) approach to generate clear summaries of your work activity from natural language queries.
+It combines semantic search, time-aware filtering, and creative prompting to provide accurate and relevant responses based on your own notes.

 ## 🛠️ Setup